 Brazil has one of the largest economies in the world, unfortunately though, the resources that is making the economy grow, such as logging, mining, and agriculture, are also a serious threat to its diverse environment, although recently, the government has made laws to protect the remaining rainforests.

 Brazil has more than 4,000 airports, 4,093 in total, making it the country with the second most airports in the world, after the United States.

-A flight from New York/USA to Brazil takes 9.5 hours and a flight from London/UK to Brazil takes 11.5 hours.
+A flight from New York/USA to Brazil, takes roughly 9.5 hours and a flight from London/UK to Brazil, takes around 11.5 hours.

 Brazilians love their football, and they are very good at it too.
 They have produced some of the best footballers in the world, and they have won the FIFA World Cup on five occasions, more than any other nation in the world.

-The literacy rate in Brazil is 93%, and people can expect to live for 75 years.
+The literacy rate in Brazil is 93% and the life expectancy is 75.67 years.